LearnersGuild/guide/General/Slack_and_Echo.md

 For example, to get help with the `/review` command, type `/review --help`.

+### Slack Guidelines

-**Slack is the primary means by which we communicate with each other** - we don't send email at Learners Guild.
-Because we have so many people communicating on a public platform, it's important to observe some shared Guidelines:
+**Slack is the primary means by which we communicate with each other.** Since we have so many people communicating on a public platform, it's important to observe some shared Guidelines.

-### Guidelines

 These guidelines are to support us in making the most of this tool while minimizing distractions and maximizing learning:

 #### Managing **OUTPUT**: